 Combine flour and salt in the bowl then rub in the fat with your finger tips until the miture resembles fine breadcrumbs.

 Add sufficient water to mix to a softish, pliable dough.
-Turn out on to a floured work surface and continue to knead for a minute or two until smooth.
-Place in a plastic bag to rest for 15 minutes.
+Turn out on to a floured work surface and continue to knead for 5 minutes until smooth.

-Take one piece of dough and roll out on a lightly floured surface to a circle of 18-20 cm.
+Take one piece of dough and roll out thinly, on a lightly floured surface, to a circle of about 22 cm.

-Heat a griddle pan or heavy-based frying pan until just beginning to smoke.
-Lower the heat slightly.
+Heat a griddle pan or heavy-based frying pan over a medium heat.

-Brush off any excess flour from the tortilla and dry fry for 20 – 30 seconds until a few bubbles appear on the uncooked surface and the underneath looks dry with a few pale brown spots.
+Brush off any excess flour from the tortilla and dry fry for about 1 minute until a few bubbles appear on the uncooked surface and the underneath looks dry with a few pale brown spots.
 Press down lightly with a spatula occasionally to ensure they cook evenly.
-Flip over and cook the other side for 20 – 30 seconds more.
+Flip over and cook the other side for 1 minute more.

 Remove from the pan and wrap in a teatowel to prevent drying out.